pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Pennsylvania Family Court Records?

-What Cases are Heard by Pennsylvania Family Courts?
+What Cases Are Heard by Pennsylvania Family Courts?

 Family courts in Pennsylvania are civil courts of limited jurisdiction charged with hearing cases relating to family law.
-Essentially, a family court typically hears cases regarding marriages and divorces, child adoption and custody, domestic abuse, guardianship, restraining orders, children’s rights, minor emancipation, and related matters.
-Pursuant to Pennsylvania family laws, Pennsylvania family courts also hears matters relating to controversial issues such as abortion and unique familial relationships.
+Essentially, a family court typically hears cases regarding marriages and divorces, child adoption and custody, domestic abuse, guardianship, restraining orders, children's rights, minor emancipation, and related matters.
+Pursuant to Pennsylvania family laws, Pennsylvania family courts also hear matters relating to controversial issues such as abortion and unique familial relationships.

-Pennsylvania’s judicial system comprises the state’s 60 judicial districts all of which operate individual civil courts.
-Most family law cases are processed in the state’s three-level tribunal system involving the magisterial district court and the court of common pleas.
+Pennsylvania's judicial system comprises the state's 60 judicial districts, all of which operate individual civil courts.
+Most family law cases are processed in the state's three-level tribunal system involving the magisterial district court and the court of common pleas.
 Thus, family court records are managed by court administrators of the various magisterial courts and courts of common pleas.

 What is Included in Pennsylvania Family Court Records?